CyberGen49/CyberFilesRewrite/README.md

 * `bg` - Primary background
 * `bg2` - Secondary background
+* `fileSep` - The colour of the separator between file entries
+* `fileH` - The colour of files when hovered over
+* `fileC` - The colour of files when the mouse button is down
 * `fg` - Primary foreground
 * `fg2` - Secondary foreground
 * `fg2H` - Secondary foreground when hovered over